Avoid Global Variables with query string parameters

 • Lives for one request

-• You will not run the risk of any other code over writing your variable and other perils of Global variables.
+• You will not run the risk of any other code overwriting your variable and other perils of Global variables.

 Cons